 Elena Mozgovaya, Russia

-Elena recently received her master degree in management with specialization in general and strategic management.
-She was a founder and the first president of a local department of the European Students' Forum (AEGEE) in her city in Russia.
+Elena recently received her Master’s degree in Management with specialization in general and strategic management.
+She was a founder and the first president of a local department of the European Students’ Forum (AEGEE) in her city in Russia.
 These activities, as well as studying as an exchange student in Sweden for one year, helped her significantly in defining the field of her interests, namely Urban Development and Environmental Management.
 It also predetermined her choice of the Mundus Urbano programme for future studies.